reema0814/mslearn-fabric/Instructions/Labs/04-data-science.md

 ### Task 2: Create a notebook

-To train a model, you can create a *notebook*.
-Notebooks provide an interactive environment in which you can write and run code (in multiple languages) as *experiments*.
+In this task, you will create a notebook to facilitate model training and experimentation.
+Notebooks offer an interactive environment where you can write and execute code in multiple languages, allowing you to conduct experiments effectively.

 1. At the bottom left of the Power BI portal, switch to the **Data science** experience.